 Mr. Willey painted on canvases he made himself to be rugged!
 They were heavy fabric stretched and glued onto masonite with wallpaper paste, then sized and gessoed.
 He always started with an underpainting in the color he wanted to shine through, most often light-red for warmth.
 His good at skies and clouds.

 When Mary Ellen was in high school, her art teacher told her she had no talent.
 But the desire and aptitude were there.
 Some of the work of her mother, Helen H. Tiller, can be seen at Paradise Cottage.
 She created in textile mediums also.

-Typical progression of one of Mary Ellen’s paintings is illustrated here.
+The typical progression of one of Mary Ellen’s paintings is illustrated here.
 Guests at Seanook wanted to purchase the unsigned painting done for her parents as a gift many years ago.
 Of course, that is not for sale, so Mary Ellen made a copy of it.

 Please enjoy viewing Mary Ellen’s other available oil paintings in chronological order through the following link: https://photos.app.goo.gl/DtCEXLrM4MAkqiTn8